abess-team/skscope/docs/source/index.rst

 Main Features
 -------------
-* **User-defined loss function**: The loss function can be a user-defined function, which can be applied to various problems.
+* **User-defined objective function**: The objective function can be a user-defined function, which can be applied to various problems.
 * **Fast**: The algorithm is fast and can be applied to large-scale problems.
 * **Easy to use**: The algorithm is easy to use and can be applied to various problems.